Welcome to the Website of Grahamstown Cathedral, Makhanda!

 Come in, browse around, make yourself at home!
-From contact details of the Cathedral staff to lists of the music at the next Sunday service, interesting information about our beautiful building, and lots of news (and archived news) of People and Places connected to the Cathedral family – it’s all here.
-And don’t forget that the National Arts Festival will be here in a couple of months.
-All the details of the 2017 Spiritfest programme are here too!
+From contact details of the Cathedral staff to lists of forthcoming Sunday services, interesting information about our beautiful building, and lots of news (and archived news) of People and Places connected to the Cathedral family – it’s all here.
+Click on ‘Videos’ on the side menu to hear some of the music of Grahamstown Cathedral.

 Follow and like us on Facebook

 Death of Professor Andrew Tracey

 Andrew Tracey, a well-loved member of the Cathedral congregation, died on Friday 12 January 2024, following complications after an operation around Christmas time.
 Born in 1936, Andrew was a renowned musician and musicologist, whose contribution to the world-wide appreciation of the intricate beauty of African music was incalcuable.
 Despite all his achievements and honours, he remained humble and approachable, loving and fun to be with.
 For some years he was a stalwart in the bass line of the Cathedral choir.
 He was a familiar figure at the annual St George’s Fair, doing a brisk trade sharpening knives and scissors for the public.
 When he was admitted to hospital in December he sent a message to the Parish Office, asking that someone could be found to take his place, to read a lesson at the Sunday morning service.